metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 is a hash with keys `code` and `name`.
 The former contains the code to be run assuming that the html element to operate on is named `htmlElement`.
-The code must end with a `return` statement.
+The code must end with a `return` statement which will be recorded and returned back to perl code.
+The code can thow exceptions which will be caught (because the callback is run within a try-catch block) and the error message will be propagated to the perl code with status of -1.
+Basically the code is expected to be the **body of a function** which accepts one parameter: `htmlElement` (that is the element matched).
+That means it **must not have** the function preamble (function name, signature, etc.).
+Neither it must have the postamble, which is the end-block curly bracket.

-Basically the code is the body of a function **without** the preamble (signature and function name etc.) and the postamble.
-Key `name` is just for making this process more descriptive and will be printed on log messages and returned back with the results.
+    Key `name` is just for
+    making this process more descriptive and will be printed on log messages and returned back with the results. `name` can contain any characters.
     Here is an  example:

         'find-cb-on-matched' : [
           {